princelab0/zetoe/README.md

 **Image Discovery**: Quickly retrieves revalent images based on the search query.

 **Specialized Modes**:
-Includ different modes for differents task.
+Include different modes for differents task.
 (Web, Research, Translation, Grammar and Writing)

 **Smart Widgets**: Clean and minimal widgets for the quick information.